 Established in 2001, the Food Lion Charitable Foundation provides financial support for programs and organizations dedicated to feeding the hungry in the communities it serves.
 Since its inception, the foundation has awarded more than $9 million in grants.

 “Part of our mission is to eliminate hunger wherever it exists in our community,” said Greg Lee, general manager of the Harden Street Food Lion store in Columbia.
-“We are proud to partner with Senior Resources to ensure that our elderly neighbors are getting the sustenance they need.”
+“We are proud to partner with Senior Resources to ensure that our elderly neighbors are getting the sustenance they need along with a list of nursing homes for their future needs.”